Games Art and Design BA (Hons)

 Games Art and Design students have seen much success in their careers and pursuits while studying and beyond.
 Our graduates have gone on to become employees at Rockstar Games, Sony Interactive Entertainment Europe, Foundry 42, Rebellion, Crytek, Frontier Developments, Splash Damage, Ubisoft, and many more.

-Our hall of fame includes (but is not limited to): BAFTA-winning games designers, the V&A’s first Games Designer in Residence, Dare to Be Digital finalists, Norwich Games Festival founders and organisers, and Ukie Student Game Jam winners.
+Our hall of fame includes (but is not limited to): BAFTA-winning games designers, the V&A’s first Games Designer in Residence, Dare to Be Digital finalists, Norwich Games Festival founders and organisers, Ukie Student Game Jam winners, and Transfuzer finalists.

 Typical career paths include